GitMarshallBill/docsfornems/check_commands/usage/microsoft-windows/check_wmi.rst

 .. note:: In the following example, replace "remoteuser" with the username of the user created on your Windows hosts.

+On the monitored host machine,
+-  Right-click on *My Computer*
-On the monitored host machine, right-click on *My Computer*, and navigate to Manage \| Services and Applications \| WMI Control.
+-  Navigate to Manage \| Services and Applications \| WMI Control.

 .. figure:: ../../../img/wmi_windows_04.png
   :width: 300